dsyer/nix-demo/README.md

 ### Downloading a Binary Package

 You could use the same mechanism as above to simply replace the package with our own manual derivation.
-For example, you can install the `pack` CLI:
+For example, you can install the `pack` CLI from a binary release on Github:

 ```nix
 with import <nixpkgs> { };